The Theoretical Limit of Radar Target Detection: Simulation Results

 \section{Simulation Results}

-In this section, numerical simulations are performed to verify the correctness of theorems and demonstrate the effectiveness of the SAP detector.
-For the sake of brevity, we consider the case of only one point target in the observation interval and set the actual position of the target at $ x_{0} = 0 $.
+In this section, numerical simulations are performed to verify the correctness of the theorems and demonstrate the effectiveness of the SAP detector.
+For the sake of brevity, we consider the case of a single target in the observation interval.
+We set the actual position of the target at $ x_{0} = 0 $.